gradle/gradle/design-docs/managed-model.md

 #### Test Coverage

-- Can attach an an unmanaged property
+- ~~Can attach an an unmanaged property~~
-- Error when unmanaged property does not have annotation
+- ~~Error when unmanaged property does not have annotation~~
-- Subtype may declare setter for unmanaged type
+- ~~Subtype may declare setter for unmanaged type~~
+- Unmanaged property of managed type can be targeted for mutation
+- Unmanaged property of managed type can be used as input
+- Specific error when attempt is made to path into a managed type for mutation or as an input

 ### Managed model element has “generated” display name indicating identity in model space